-This process will continue until a group of products over which a hypothetical monopolist could impose a material and permanent rise in prices without a substantive response from consumers or competitors is identified.
-We will generally consider the relevant product market to be the smallest group of products that satisfies this test.
 For example, if two manufacturers of cornflakes increased the price of their products, would consumers switch from cornflakes to other types of breakfast cereal?
 If consumers would switch, then a market definition of 'cornflakes' would be too narrow.
 It is not necessary for all customers, or even the majority, to switch.
 The important factor is whether the number of customers likely to switch is large enough to prevent a 'hypothetical monopolist' profitably raising its price.

 An issue is the time over which customers may switch to substitutes.
 As a rule of thumb, if substitution takes longer than one year, the products would not be included in the same market.
 However, the answer will vary from case to case.
 For example, substitution that was possible within one year might not be included if customers would have to incur significant switching costs.

-We consider evidence on substitution from a number of different sources.
+The Authority will consider evidence on substitution from a number of different sources.
 The information used will vary from case to case, but the following areas are likely to be important: